-As I make my rounds through the barracks of the many audio camps, like some odd white-gloved ball-busting scribe with preternaturally acute hearing, one manufacturer seemed more elusive than an oiled-up ninja rocking out to the Detox album.
-I’m talking about the audio tech juggernaut – Beats by Dre.
+As I make my rounds through the barracks of the many audio camps, like some odd white-gloved ball-busting scribe with preternaturally acute hearing, one headphone manufacturer seemed more elusive than an oiled-up ninja rocking out to the Detox album.
+That’s right, of all the over the ear headphones reviews, I’m talking about the audio tech juggernaut – Beats by Dre.

 “Dr. Dre” is a name oft associated with “gangster rap”, nice men with attitudes and thrusting now-music moguls: Snoop Dog and Eminem into the multimillion dollar limelight.
 Now Dre continues to nurture his mighty music production career with the impending Detox album while working tirelessly to assure the digital age of music does not sully the overall audio quality which artists work to achieve.
 That last bit is how Beats by Dre was born–and there was much rejoicing!